These resources will help you lay the foundation for a strong communications strategy for your small museum or historic site.

-The Centre for First Nations Governance created a workbook (PDF) that will help you develop a communications plan beginning with determining your goal, defining the audience, developing the message, choosing the channel, implementation, and evaluation.
+The Centre for First Nations Governance created a workbook (PDF) that will help you develop a communications plan beginning with determining your goal, defining your audience, developing the message, and choosing effective communication channels, implementation, and evaluation.

 Unsure how to deal with a crisis that arises for your institution?
-The Colorado Nonprofit Association provides this Crisis Communication Plan: Nonprofit Toolkit (PDF) to help you to develop a strategy during a crisis.
+The Colorado Nonprofit Association provides this Crisis Communication Plan: Nonprofit Toolkit (PDF) to help you to develop a strategy around a crisis.
 The toolkit includes a checklist from the first step of ensuring safety of all parties, guidelines for responding to the media, as well as information evaluating the effectiveness of your crisis communication plan.
-A sample Emergency Phone Tree is provided.
+A sample “emergency phone tree” is provided.

 Geoffrey James from CBS News: MoneyWatch explains how to write a press release at this link.
 His top suggestions?
-Think like a salesperson, the press release is communicating a message to a perspective audience, make the information appealing.
-Also, remember that press releases with cluttered wording risk losing readers, especially when the information provided isn’t relevant.
+Think like a salesperson: the press release is communicating a message to a prospective audience, so make your information appealing.
+Also remember that press releases with cluttered wording risk losing readers, especially when the information provided isn’t relevant.
 He provides examples, which can be viewed here and here.

-The website, TheBalance, lists a sample press release for non-profit institutions.
+The website, TheBalance, lists the elements of a nonprofit press release and includes a sample press release.
 It considers the importance of content as well as format in its example.

 Public Service Announcements

-The Center for Digital Education wrote a guide to assist with creating an effective public service announcement for film.
+The Center for Digital Education wrote a guide to assist the creation of a filmed or recorded public service announcement.
 It suggests finding a topic, gathering background information, considering the target audience, creating a script and storyboard, and filming and editing the project.